ageller/IDEAS_FSS-Vis/FinalStudentProjects/2019/ZiweiWang/README.md

 # Diatomic Spring-Mass Lattice Visualization
+## Ziwei Wang

+_Note:_ This directory is a static copy of the GitHub repository : https://github.com/ziwei-wang/lattice

 Interactive dispersion and wave propagation visualization of the diatomic spring-mass lattice with tunable mass ratio and excitation frequency. https://ziwei-wang.github.io/lattice/
 ## Introduction